GarethDooling/footy/README.md

 Obviously I was not able to fulfil the brief however at least I was able to demonstrate basic CRUD functionality and make use of the Jenkins pipeline.

-In future, I would like to be able to fix the testing issues and then proceed to complete the brief inn full.
+In future, I would like to be able to fix the testing issues and then proceed to complete the brief in full.

 ## Part 8: Deliverables